Southern Fried Catfish Recipe

 Southern Fried Catfish

 Fry the catfish in batches for 7 to 8 minutes.
-Remove the catfish from the pan then place them on a paper towel-lined plate or baking sheet to remove the excess oil from your fish filets.
+Remove the fish from the pan then place them on a paper towel lined plate or baking sheet to remove the excess oil from your filets.

 Here are some tips for making the best Southern fried catfish: